 PWR 1KA: Rhetorics of Innovation: Transformations and Missed Opportunities

-(1500-1800 words; 5-6 pages) For this assignment, students will choose from a variety of genres of writing on or about their chosen invention (Tweets, letters, poems, audio interviews, academic articles, interactive media) to analyze how a particular text functions rhetorically.
+(1500-1800 words; 5-6 pages) For this assignment, you will choose from a variety of genres of communicating about an invention (Tweets, letters, poems, audio interviews, academic articles, interactive media) to analyze how a particular text functions rhetorically.

 Texts in Conversation Essay